 \subsubsection{Experimental Setting}

-Training is based on SGD with a batch size of 128, a momentum of 0.9, and a weight decay of 5e-4.
+On CIFAR-10, training is based on SGD with a batch size of 128, a momentum of 0.9, and a weight decay of 5e-4.
 The initial learning rate is set to 0.1 and is divided by ten at the 50\% and 75\% of the total epoch number.
 We train the networks from scratch with LRPET for 400 epochs.
 The results of baselines of quoted from CC \cite{DBLP:conf/cvpr/LiLLYWC0M0J21}.
-On ImageNet, networks are trained from scratch with LRPET for 120 epochs with batch size of 256 and initial learning rate of 0.1.
-The learning rate is divided by 10 at epochs 30, 60, and 90.
+On ImageNet, networks are trained from scratch with LRPET for 120 epochs a batch size of 256, a momentum of 0.9, and a weight decay of 5e-4.
+The initial learning rate is set to 0.1 and is divided by 10 at epochs 30, 60, and 90.

 Note that a lot of compared methods use pre-trained model.
 For fair comparison, we also conduct experiments that first use the pre-trained models as initialization and then apply LRPET.
 On CIFAR-10, the pre-trained model is taken from CC \cite{DBLP:conf/cvpr/LiLLYWC0M0J21} or trained by ourselves with SGD for 164 epochs.
 The other training settings are the same as above.
 The pre-trained models on ImageNet are taken from PyTorch.
 When applying LRPET, the training epoch numbers for CIFAR-10 and ImageNet are 200 and 120, respectively. {The other training settings are the same as training from scratch except that the initial learning rate is set to 0.01.} In the following experimental results, we will use ``Y'' and ``N'' in a ``PT?'' column to indicate whether using pre-trained model or not, respectively.